 The multiple weight increments really help with this too.
 You can change the weights quickly, meaning you can quickly move on to your next exercise or use it for supersets, or, as previously mentioned, you can use it with weaker training partners.

-Kettlebells are definitely on our list of home gym essentials due to their versatility.
+Kettlebells are definitely on our list for the best home gym equipment due to their versatility.

 The Bowflex 840 Adjustable Kettlebell is similar to other kettlebells in that you can (technically) complete a full-body workout with just one piece of kit (although at this weight it’s a bit light to get much for the lower body for many.)